Skip to content

 • Use <> for single type parameter, <,> for two, <,,> for three, etc.

-• This aligns nameof behavior with typeof for unbound generic types
+• Aligns nameof syntax with typeof which already accepted unbound generic types

 More information